 UNFORTUNATELY DUE TO THE CURRENT COST INCREASES, THIS TOUR IS NOT RECOMMENDED FOR COUPLES. (approx. £2700 for 8 railways over four days) WE ARE ONLY ABLE TO PROVIDE GROUPS OF 20+ AT A MORE REASONABLE COST PER PERSON.

 The entire ‘set’ of 10 railways and one tramway can be done in the 6 day/5 night tour.
-We realise than this may be a bit too intense except for true fans, so we can do shorter tours of two or four days.
-Also it is possible to mix ‘n match with the ‘Castles, Country Houses and Places of Wales’ tour.
+We realise than this may be a bit too intense except for true fans, so we can do shorter tours of two or four days if that suits you better.

 The tour of the railways travel firstly to the Llangollen Railway, a 10 mile long standard gauge running alongside the scenic River Dee, before continuing into the Welsh hills and riding on the Bala Lake Railway.
 The line, which is 4 ¹⁄₂ miles long, is built on a section of the former standard-gauge Ruabon–Barmouth GWR route that closed in 1965.

 Our base hotel will be at Dolgellau, an ancient Welsh riverside market town.

 Today we drive to Caernarfon to join the Welsh Highland Railway.
 This 25 mile long narrow 1ft 11″ gauge line is a testament to the volunteers who carried out the tracklaying.
 It has some truly breathtaking views of Snowdon and the Aberglaslyn Pass.